silabs-juha/ble-examples-gsdk-4.2/bt_soc_empty_btldr_appldr/readme.md

 Additional application logic has to be implemented in the `app_init()` and `app_process_action()` functions.
 Find the definitions of these functions in *app.c*.
 The `app_init()` function is called once when the device is booted, and `app_process_action()` is called repeatedly in a while(1) loop.
 For example, you can poll peripherals in this function.
 To save energy and to have this function called at specific intervals only, for example once every second, use the services of the [Sleeptimer](https://docs.silabs.com/gecko-platform/latest/service/api/group-sleeptimer).
 If you need a more sophisticated application, consider using RTOS (see [AN1260: Integrating v3.x Silicon Labs Bluetooth Applications with Real-Time Operating Systems](https://www.silabs.com/documents/public/application-notes/an1260-integrating-v3x-bluetooth-applications-with-rtos.pdf)).

-## Features Already Added to the SOC-Empty Application
+## Features Already Added to the SOC Empty Application

-The SOC-Empty application is ***almost*** empty.
+The SOC Empty application is ***almost*** empty.
 It implements a basic application to demonstrate how to handle events, how to use the GATT database, and how to add software components.

 * A simple application is implemented in the event handler function that starts advertising on boot (and on connection_closed event).
 This makes it possible for remote devices to find the device and connect to it.
 * A simple GATT database is defined by adding Generic Access and Device Information services.
 This makes it possible for remote devices to read out some basic information such as the device name.
 * The OTA DFU software component is added, which extends both the event handlers (see *sl_ota_dfu.c*) and the GATT database (see *ota_dfu.xml*).
 This makes it possible to make Over-The-Air Device-Firmware-Upgrade without any additional application code.

-## Testing the SOC-Empty Application
+## Testing the SOC Empty Application

 As described above, an empty example does nothing except advertising and letting other devices connect and read its basic GATT database.
 To test this feature, do the following:

-1. Build and flash the SoC-Empty example to your device.
+1. Build and flash the SoC Empty example to your device.
 2. Make sure a bootloader is installed.
 See the Troubleshooting section.
 3. Download the **EFR Connect** smartphone app, available on [iOS](https://apps.apple.com/us/app/efr-connect/id1030932759) and [Android](https://play.google.com/store/apps/details?id=com.siliconlabs.bledemo).
 4. Open the app and choose the Bluetooth Browser.